Toruitas/msc-backend/README.md

 * Positions of individuals or entities in the subject text with regards to topics
 * Positive vs negative language re: individuals, groups, topics
 * Identification of authors/publications who share common positions on divisive subjects
-* Identify techniques of manipulation and persuasion
+* Identify techniques of manipulation and persuasion (including narrative structures)
 * Both sentence and article-level classification of the above
 * Maximal usage of unsupervised learning, to prevent continuous hand-labeling of an entire corpus of data at sentence and article levels